AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/author-env-search.md

 ---
 title: Search
 seo-title: Search
-description: The author environment of AEM provides various mechanisms for searching for content, dependent ontheresource type.
+description: The author environment of AEM provides various mechanisms for searching for content, dependent on the the resource type.
-seo-description: The author environment of AEM provides various mechanisms for searching for content, dependent ontheresource type.
+seo-description: The author environment of AEM provides various mechanisms for searching for content, dependent on the the resource type.
-uuid: b50c8144-1993-441d-8303-fcb6b0f24376
+uuid: 6dd3df4d-6040-4230-8373-fc028687b675
 contentOwner: Chris Bohnert
 products: SG_EXPERIENCEMANAGER/6.5/SITES
 topic-tags: introduction
 content-type: reference
-discoiquuid: b20e0f78-9ae4-47ba-8e9a-452a0a78b663
+discoiquuid: 8d32960c-47c3-4e92-b02e-ad4d8fea7b2d
+docset: aem65

 ---

-# Search{#search-features}
+# Search{#search}

-The author environment of AEM provides various mechanisms for searching for content, dependent ontheresource type.
+The author environment of AEM provides various mechanisms for searching for content, dependent on the the resource type.

 >[!NOTE]
 >